GeoSensorWebLab/gsw-chef/shaganappi/README.md

 ### Chef Vault

-The recipe requires Chef vault items.
+The recipe requires Chef vault items, or encrypted Chef data bags.
+If using the latter, then `/etc/chef/encrypted_data_bag_secret` must be created on the node with the secret passphrase.

 #### `apps`